apalache-mc/apalache/json-rpc/README.md

 However, it may consume a lot of memory when checking the specification in the subsequent calls.
 Hence, you should be mindful of the memory when loading multiple specifications in different sessions.

+**Effect.** The server creates a new session and stores all the necessary state in memory.
+The specification is loaded, parsed, type-checked, preprocessed, etc. If there is a constant initializer, it is applied to the SMT context.
+The server returns a unique session identifier, which should be used in subsequent calls to refer to this session.

 **Input:**